-On the very last, we once again have another fight stick by none other than HORI.
-This one is as small as they come and along with that, boasts a very cheap price tag making it a good option for budget fight sticks.
-But does it really live up to its name and does what it sets out to do?
+At the very least, we again have another fight stick by HORI.
+This one is as small as they come and boasts a very cheap price tag, making it a good option for budget fight sticks.
+But does it live up to its name and does what it intends to do?

-There is a PS Home, Options and Share button on the top panel.
-However, there is no touchpad or any Turbo button.
-Turbo buttons prevent extra buttons from being registered so that your game is not interrupted.
-In addition to that, you’ll find that the buttons on this fight stick can’t be remapped.
-That ends up rendering the R3 and L3 buttons useless as they just can’t be used.
+In addition, you’ll find that the buttons on this fight stick can’t be remapped.
+That renders the R3 and L3 buttons useless as they just can’t be used.

 - Very portable and light